 About the Project

 “Expanding the Market for Organic Chestnuts in the Northeast U.S.” will develop market pathways and infrastructure to reduce barriers-to-entry for current and aspiring organic chestnut farmers in the Northeast.
 We believe this project can create transformative opportunities for the region, and provide important resources for organic chestnut producers all over the country.
-Over the next 3 years, the project will include:
+During 2024-2027, the project will include:

 Technical support for current and aspiring chestnut farmers: